wikitops/ansible_bind9/README.md

 # Ansible : Playbook Bind9

-The aim of this project is to deploy a Bind9 luster on Linux Vagrant instances.
+The aim of this project is to deploy a Bind9 cluster on Linux Vagrant instances.

 ## Getting Started